upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 ## EAP Network Access

 Enterprise deployments typically require an [IEEE802.1X]/EAP-based authentication to obtain network access.
-Protocols like Enrollment over Secure Transport (EST) {{?RFC7030}} can be used to enroll devices into a Certification Authority to allow them to authenticate using 802.1X/EAP.
+Protocols like Enrollment over Secure Transport (EST) {{?RFC7030}} can be used to enroll devices with a Certification Authority to allow them to authenticate using 802.1X/EAP.
 This creates a Catch-22 where a certificate is needed for network access and network access is needed to obtain certificate.

 Devices whose BSK public key can be obtained in an out-of-band fashion and provisioned on the network can perform a TLS-based EAP exchange, for instance Tunnel Extensible Authentication Protocol (TEAP) {{?RFC7170}}, and authenticate the TLS exchange using the bootstrapping mechanisms defined in {{bootstrapping-in-tls-13}}.
 This network connectivity can then be used to perform an enrollment protocol (such as provided by {{?RFC7170}}) to obtain a credential for subsequent network connectivity and certificate lifecycle maintenance.

 ## Supported EAP Methods

-This document defines a boostrapping mechanism that results in a certificate being provisioned on a device that can be used for subsequent network access.
-Therefore, an EAP method that supports provisioning of a certificate on a device is required.
+This document defines a bootstrapping mechanism that results in a certificate being provisioned on a device that can be used for subsequent network access.
+Therefore, an EAP method supporting the provisioning of a certificate on a device is required.
 The only EAP method that currently supports provisioning of a certificate on a device is TEAP, therefore this document assumes that TEAP is the only supported EAP method.
-Section {{using-tls-bootstrapping-in-eap}} describes how TLS-POK is used with TEAP, including defining a suitable NAI.
+Section {{using-tls-bootstrapping-in-eap}} describes how TLS-POK is used with TEAP, including defining a suitable Network Access Identifier (NAI).

-If future EAP methods are defined that support certificate provisioning, then TLS-POK could potentially be used with those methods.
+If future EAP methods are defined supporting certificate provisioning, then TLS-POK could potentially be used with those methods.
 Defining how this would work is out of scope of this document.

 # Bootstrap Key

-The mechanism for on-boarding of devices defined in this document relies on an elliptic curve (EC) bootstrap key (BSK).
+The mechanism for device on-boarding defined in this document relies on an elliptic curve (EC) bootstrap key (BSK).
 This BSK MUST be from a cryptosystem suitable for doing ECDSA.
 A bootstrapping client device has an associated EC BSK.
 The BSK may be static and baked into device firmware at manufacturing time, or may be dynamic and generated at on-boarding time by the device.
 The BSK public key MUST be encoded as the DER representation of an ASN.1 SEQUENCE SubjectPublicKeyInfo from {{!RFC5280}}.
 The subjectPublicKey MUST be the compressed format of the public key.
 Note that the BSK public key encoding MUST include the ASN.1 AlgorithmIdentifier in addition to the subjectPublicKey.
 If the BSK public key can be shared in a trustworthy manner with a TLS server, a form of "entity authentication" (the step from which all subsequent authentication proceeds) can be obtained.

 The exact mechanism by which the server gains knowledge of the BSK public key is out of scope of this specification, but possible mechanisms include scanning a QR code to obtain a base64 encoding of the DER representation of the ASN.1 SubjectPublicKeyInfo or uploading of a Bill of Materials (BOM) which includes this information.
 More information on QR encoding is given in {{alignment-with-wi-fi-alliance-device-provisioning-profile}}.
 If the QR code is physically attached to the client device, or the BOM is associated with the device, the assumption is that the BSK public key obtained in this bootstrapping method belongs to the client.
 In this model, physical possession of the device implies legitimate ownership.